Skip to Content

 Parenting a Strong-Willed Child

 Choosing effective parenting methods when you have a headstrong child can be challenging.
-While it may seem easy to assume that adopting an authoritarian style over the child and demanding respect may be effective, this actually isn’t the case.
+While it may seem easy to assume that adopting an authoritarian style over the child and demanding respect may be effective, this isn’t the case.

 Early experiences for children with temperamental difficulties shape later behavior, so it’s vital to find effective ways to work with your child’s temperament5.

-Strong-willed children don’t like to be told what to do, they are primarily guided by their own will.
+Strong-willed children don’t like to be told what to do; they are primarily guided by their own will.
 Therefore, seeking obedience from a strong-willed child can be a futile path.
-Instead focus on nurturing emotional regulation, building a trusting relationship, instilling confidence, and encouraging your child to develop self-discipline and social responsibility.
+Instead, focus on nurturing emotional regulation, building a trusting relationship, instilling confidence, and encouraging your child to develop self-discipline and social responsibility.

 If your child believes that you want what is best for them, they will better trust your guidance.
-There may be many tests along the way as they push your limits, but you can both learn to work with each other in a way that brings out your child’s positive qualities and reduces negative behaviors.
+There may be many tests along the way as they push your limits, but you can learn to work with each other in a way that brings out your child’s positive qualities and reduces negative behaviors.

 Parenting Strategies On How To Raise A Strong Willed Child